4 Crypto Tax Myths You Need to Know

 Not every source of income may be documented on the appropriate IRS form by your employer or clients.
 As you gather your documents and prepare your tax checklist items, don’t forget that you still need to report it on your tax return.

 Employers are required to send you a Form W-2 if they paid you $600 or more during the tax year (or if they withheld Social Security, Medicare or income taxes from your wages, regardless of the amount of wages paid).
 Likewise, if you earned more than $600 working as a freelancer, independent contractor or gig worker for a client, generally, they should send you a 1099-NEC to report your earnings.
 In the case of trading on a crypto exchange, you might not receive any 1099-B forms reporting your activity.
-That’s because until tax year 2023, crypto exchanges aren’t required to report your trading information to the IRS via Form 1099-B.
+That’s because until tax year 2023, crypto exchanges weren’t required to report your trading information to the IRS via Form 1099-B.

 Regardless, if you placed trades on a crypto exchange that resulted in capital gains or losses, you’ll need to report this activity to the IRS.
 Typically, you should be able to download your transaction activity from the exchange and use this to prepare your Schedule D for tax reporting purposes.